mhsharifi96/django-course/documents/django_session1.md

 ### step 5
-your sample app(e.x blog), `models.py` file, you can create model like this
+your sample app(e.x blog), `models.py` file, you can create custom model like this

 ```